Low complexity among principal fully irreducible elements of Out($F_3$): Background

-\parpic[r]{ } Since they appear often, we describe here the notational conventions we use for proper full folds.
-Suppose that $f\from\G\to\G'$ is a single proper full fold of an edge $e_1$ over an edge $e_0$, as depicted to the right.
+Since they appear often, we describe here the notational conventions we use for proper full folds.
+Suppose that $f\from\G\to\G'$ is a single proper full fold of an edge $e_1$ over an edge $e_0$, as depicted above.
 Apart from $e_1$, each edge $e_k\in E\G$ is mapped to a single edge of $\G'$, which we call $e_k'$.
 The image of $e_1$ is an edge-path in $\G'$ consisting of 2 edges, the latter of which we call $e_1'$.
 The map $f$ is then defined by

 and we just write $f\from e_1\mapsto e_0e_1$.
 We call the edge-labeling of $\G'$ just described the \emph{induced edge-labeling}.
-Note that it can be more convenient, especially where an orientation was chosen in advance, to write $f \from e_1 \mapsto e_1e_0$, where this was induced by folding $\bar{e}_1$ over $\bar{e}_0$.
+Note that it can be more convenient, especially where an orientation was chosen in advance, to write $f \from e_1 \mapsto e_1e_0$ for the map induced by folding $\bar{e}_1$ over $\bar{e}_0$.
 We may drop primes in complicated diagrams.

 Stallings \cite{s83} showed that a surjective homotopy equivalence graph map $g \colon \G \to \G'$ factors as a composition of folds and a final homeomorphism, giving a \emph{Stallings fold decomposition}.